The Best Underwear for Working Out

 Best underwear for men working out

 Hands down men find that the Smartwool performance boxer briefs are the best underwear for men while working out.
-They are loose enough to let everything, ahem, down there breathe.
+They are loose enough to let everything breathe.
 At the same time the wool fabric is moisture wicking to keep him dry and cool.

 Finally, you want to look at men’s underwear that provides the support he needs without being too tight.
-Again, breathable and moisture-wicking is key.
+Again, breathability and moisture-wicking is key.

 So, what is the best underwear for men to wear when working out?
-Boxer briefs that help things, um, breathe down there.
+Boxer briefs.

 Final thoughts on the best underwear for working out